Deploy on KubernetesEstimated reading time: 3 minutes

 The Kubernetes server runs within a Docker container on your local system, and is only for local testing.
 When Kubernetes support is enabled, you can deploy your workloads, in parallel, on Kubernetes, Swarm, and as standalone containers.
 Enabling or disabling the Kubernetes server does not affect your other workloads.

-See Docker for Windows > Getting started to enable Kubernetes and begin testing the deployment of your workloads on Kubernetes.
+See Docker Desktop for Windows > Getting started to enable Kubernetes and begin testing the deployment of your workloads on Kubernetes.

 Use Docker commands